ec-edelivery/dynamic-discovery-federated-infrastructure/uc04-registration/README.md

 The usecase contains registration of CNAME records for the SML service providers (0088, 0195, 9924) in the top-level domain DNS server and verification of the lookup of th e SML service.

 1. Registration of the CNAME records for the SML service providers
-2. Validation of the SML service API endpoint
+2. Lookup of the SML service API CNAME record

-## 2.a.
+## 1.b.
 Registration of the NAPTR record for the SML service providers

 The usecase contains registration of NAPTR records for the SML service providers (0088, 0195, 9924) in the top-level domain DNS server and verification of the lookup of th e SML service.

 1. Registration of the NAPTR records for the SML service providers
 2. Lookup of the SML service API NAPTR record
-3. Validation of the SML service API endpoint